Early Spring Flowers to Brighten Your Garden After Winter

 Pansies

-Pansies are cool season annuals that thrive in colder conditions.
-You will find them in garden nurseries in spring and fall.
-I lean towards planting them in the fall because they bounce back in spring in my zone 6b garden, so I get two seasons out of them instead of just one.
+Pansies are cool-season annuals that thrive in colder conditions and are commonly available in garden centers in both spring and fall.
+I prefer planting them in fall because, in my zone 6b garden, they overwinter well and bounce back in spring—giving me two seasons of color instead of just one.

 - Hardiness Zone: (Treat as annuals, but can overwinter in mild climates)